witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 Think about your community once again, there's really a lot of value in doing a talk at local meetup or conference because this is dedication of your time and effort to this group.
 I will appreciate if you come to my place and talk to me about the stuff you're interested in.
 It'll be more valuable than watching this online and search for *the best* of the talks on this subject.
 I'd like to listen to *your* point of view.
 I'd like to discuss it **with you and others in this group**.

+What am I doing among all these men?
+--

+Women - you're still underrepresented in our industry.
+It doesn't mean you have to be underrepresented at local meetups or conferences.
+It'll be great to hear you!
+If you prefer more women-oriented group first - please try [GeekGirlsCarrots](http://geekgirlscarrots.pl), [Women in Technology](http://womenintechnology.pl) or similar groups in your country.

+I'd be strongly encouraging you to speak up at your local meetup, believe me - it's full of supporting geeks who'd like to hear you.
+I'm running [dev@LDZ](https://meetup.com/dev-LDZ/) and there's for sure a place for you!

+Try out conferences, I've been to many - they're full of great people and the atmosphere is

 Practice
 --
 You have to spend a lot of hours in preparation and practice.
 There's no other way but it pays off.
 There is a significant difference between speakers preparing for the talk and those who treat it a bit lightly.
 There are very few speakers with such an enormous talent they don't have to prepare.
 Most of the brilliant talks I've listened to were the result of practicing... a lot!

+It doesn't mean that it's a kind of exam, you'll be making mistakes from time to time (everybody does), use your notes or slides to help yourself, it's nothing bad.

 Remember that [Steve Jobs and Winston Churchill didn't start out as great speakers](http://www.forbes.com/sites/carminegallo/2014/11/25/steve-jobs-and-winston-churchill-didnt-start-out-as-great-speakers/).
 Assume it will take time to learn it properly.

 There are plenty of resources on how to be a better speaker.
 I would start with [Scott's video](http://speakinghacks.com/).
 There is also a great [website from Zach Holman](http://speaking.io/) on this subject as well.
+[Gojko Adzic talks about this subject on his blog.](http://gojko.net/2013/01/24/how-to-deliver-a-killer-presentation/)

 After reading those and many other resources, it's all about practicing.
 Start early, start small, somewhere around you there is a group willing to listen to you, be it your team at work or a local meetup group.
 Maybe suggest you'll present at the next meeting?

+There's also a whole movement dedicated to public speaking - [Toastmasters](http://www.toastmasters.pl).
+There may be a group near you at which you can practice your skills in a friendly atmosphere.

 It's time for You
 --

-I have a plan to submit to conferences I admire for years: [Øredev](http://oredev.org), [NDC Oslo](http://ndcoslo.com), [NDC London](http://ndc-london.com) and [BuildStuff](http://buildstuff.lt).
+I have a plan to submit to conferences I've been admiring for years: [Øredev](http://oredev.org), [NDC Oslo](http://ndcoslo.com), [NDC London](http://ndc-london.com) and [BuildStuff](http://buildstuff.lt).
 I've already submitted two talks to NDC Oslo.

 I would like to visit some User Groups in Poland as well.
 [Białystok .NET](https://www.facebook.com/groups/bstoknet/) is my favourite from 2014 because guys running it simply rock!
 I also started [dev@LDZ](http://www.meetup.com/dev-LDZ/) user group with [my team](http://blog.mihcall.com/2014/12/21/A-recipe-for-a-happy-software-development-team/) and at some point in time I will speak there as well.